Lighting was once the poor relation of remodeling — a check-off item more endured than embraced.

 - Don’t position lights above your dining chairs — it'll cast ugly shadows on faces.

-- To prevent head clunks when getting up from the dining room table, size the fixture no wider than the table less 12 inches.
+- To prevent head clunks when getting up from the dining room table, size the fixture no wider than 12 inches less than the table.

 - Adjustable recessed lights (ones you can position at different angles) are great for highlighting centerpieces, candles, or flowers.